popolo-project/popolo-spec/index.md

   <h1>The Popolo Project</h1>
 </div>

-This project's goal is to author, through community consensus, international open government data specifications relating to the legislative branch of government, so that civil society can spend less time transforming data and more time applying it to the problems they face.
+This project's goal is to author, through community consensus, **international open government data specifications** relating to the legislative branch of government, so that civil society can spend less time transforming data and more time applying it to the problems they face.
 A related goal is to make it easier for civic developers to create government transparency, monitoring and engagement websites, by developing reusable open source components that implement the specifications.
 Although the data specification is designed primarily for open government use cases, many other use cases are supported.

 <h2 id="principles">Principles</h2>

 1. This project rigorously researches and studies existing specifications and reuses suitable existing work wherever possible.
 It looks for existing specifications that balance breadth of adoption with quality of modeling.
-It prioritizes reuse over novelty.
+It **prioritizes reuse over novelty**.

 1. This specification satisfies a broad range of use cases, without requiring an exhaustive vocabulary of terms.
-It focuses on flexibility to do more with fewer terms.
+It **focuses on flexibility** to do more with fewer terms.

 1. A fact that many specifications overlook is that our knowledge of the world is imprecise and uncertain.
-This specification attempts, as much as possible, to make it easy to represent real world data while preserving clarity and meaning.
+This specification attempts, as much as possible, to make it easy to represent **real world data** while preserving clarity and meaning.

 <div class="well well-white">
   <ul class="nav nav-tabs no-js">